AngelFelizR/ISL-Practice/README.md

 KNN unlike parametric models does not tell us which predictors are important, making it hard to make inferences using this model.

+It also sensible the scale of the variables.
+Variables that are on a large scale will have a much larger eﬀect on the distance between the observations, and hence on the KNN classiﬁer, than variables that are on a small scale.
+To solve that problem we can *standardize* the data so that all variables are given a mean of zero and a standard deviation of one with the function `scale()`.

 ### Classiﬁer

 The next function estimates the conditional probability for class $j$ as